 Located between the Canadian Rockies and the Columbia Mountains, Golden is a quiet mountain town in British Columbia with plenty of outdoor adventures, wildlife and stunning scenery.
 There are so many cool things to do in Golden, BC, in both summer and winter.

-A relatively short drive away (at least to Canadian standards), Golden is close to 6 national parks:
+A relatively short drive away (at least to Canadian standards), Golden is close to six national parks:

-Given the constantly increasing prices for accommodation and masses of tourists in Banff and Jasper, Goldenβs popularity is increasing among travelers looking to have a peaceful stay while surrounded by mountains.
+Given the constantly increasing prices for accommodation and masses of tourists in Banff and Jasper, Golden’s popularity is increasing among travellers looking to have a peaceful stay while surrounded by mountains.

-Town of Golden offers a lot of fun outdoor activities and if you want more, the closest national park is Yoho (with others nearby).
-But don’t worry, we’ve included some day trips from Golden to Yoho as well.
+The town of Golden offers a lot of fun outdoor activities, and if you want more, the closest national park is Yoho (with others nearby).
+But don’t worry; we’ve included some day trips from Golden to Yoho as well.

 READ NEXT

-Our blog post includes the most fun things to do in Golden – mountain biking, hiking, wildlife, water activities, waterfalls and a few thrilling adventures.
+Our blog post includes the most fun things to do in Golden, BC – mountain biking, hiking, wildlife, water activities, waterfalls and a few thrilling adventures.
 Enjoy!

 Do you like small mountain towns?
 Check out our travel guides for:

-30 Fun things to do in Golden, BC
+33 Fun Things to Do in Golden, BC

 1. Bike up Mount 7